 Healthcare practices manage a lot of information daily.
 They schedule appointments, collect patient data from other organisations, collate information from insurance companies, and the list goes on.
 With so much to track and store, alongside keeping up with changes in the industry, cloud-enabling or integrating a healthcare practice management solution (PMS) with a cloud service would streamline and enhance operations.

-These are four reasons cloud-enabling or integrating a PMS with cloud services would benefit a healthcare practice.
+These are four reasons cloud-enabling or integrating a PMS with cloud healthcare services would benefit a healthcare practice.

 1. Unlock more data storage